JuliaSymbolics/SymbolicUtils.jl/docs/src/manual/rewrite.md

 nothing
 ```

-Slot variable (matcher) is not necessary a single variable
+Slot variable (matcher) is not necessary a single variable:
 ```jldoctest rewrite
 r1(sin(2*(w-z)))